-Juicy Lucy was formed in 1968 from the ashes of a psychedelic garage band called The Misunderstood, who had released a number of singles (including I Can Take You To The Sun and Children Of The Sun), and had received great support from John Peel, but had failed to make any lasting commercial impact.
+Juicy Lucy was formed in 1968 from the ashes of a psychedelic garage band called The Misunderstood, who had released the single I Can Take You To The Sun and had received great support from John Peel, but had failed to make any lasting commercial impact.

-American pedal-steel guitarist Glenn ‘Fernando’ Campbell, vocalist Ray Owen and saxophonist Chris Mercer (who had emigrated to Britain from the US with The Misunderstood) re-formed the group as Juicy Lucy with all-new British players, Neil Hubbard (guitar, ex-Bluesology), Keith Ellis (bass, ex-Koobas and Van Der Graaf Generator) and Pete Dobson (drums).
+American pedal-steel guitarist Glenn ‘Fernando’ Campbell, vocalist Ray Owen and saxophonist Chris Mercer – who had moved to Britain from the US with The Misunderstood – re-formed the group as Juicy Lucy with all-new British players, Neil Hubbard (guitar, ex-Bluesology), Keith Ellis (bass, ex-Koobas and Van Der Graaf Generator) and Pete Dobson (drums).

 The band almost immediately hit the UK Top 20 (#14) with their cover version of Bo Diddley‘s Who Do You Love?.
 Their self-titled debut album (1969) was also a hit, though it stopped just shy of the Top 40.

 Within months, Ray Owen left the group to try his hand at a solo career.
 He was replaced by Paul Williams (ex-Zoot Money’s Big Roll Band).
 Hubbard and Dobson also departed, being replaced by Micky Moody and Rod Coombes respectively.

 Their second album, Lie Back and Enjoy It, was released in 1970 and contained a hit single in Pretty Woman (not the Roy Orbison song).
 Another bassist, Jim Leverton, assumed Ellis’ duties for the follow-up, 1971’s Get a Whiff A This.